Taming-the-BEAST/Prior-selection/README.md

 </figure>
 <br>

-Looking at the clock rate estimates ([Figure 22](#tracerclockRate)) we see that they are about 2 to 3 times faster than the usual substitution rate reported in {% cite jenkins2002 --file Prior-selection/master-refs %} for influenza A. However, that rate was estimated for sequences from NP (nucleocapsid) gene, while are sequences are from the HA (hemagglutinin) gene, which is a surface antigen and known to be evolving under very strong directional selection.
+Looking at the clock rate estimates ([Figure 22](#tracerclockRate)) we see that they are about 2 to 3 times faster than the usual substitution rate reported in {% cite jenkins2002 --file Prior-selection/master-refs %} for influenza A. However, that rate was estimated for sequences from the NP (nucleocapsid) gene, while our sequences are from the HA (hemagglutinin) gene, which is a surface antigen and known to be evolving under very strong directional selection.
 Thus, it is expected that HA will have a faster substitution rate than NP.
 In addition, when viral samples are collected over a short time period the estimated clock rate is often elevated.
 The exact cause of the bias is not known, but it is suspected that incomplete purifying selection plays a role.
 What is important to keep in mind is that this is does not mean that the virus is mutating or evolving faster than usual.
 When samples are collected over a longer time period the estimated clock rate slows down and eventually reaches the long-term substitution rate.

 <figure>
 	<a id="tracerclockRate"></a>